MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-adddistpublisher-transact-sql.md

 [!INCLUDE [SQL Server SQL MI](../../includes/applies-to-version/sql-asdbmi.md)]

 Configures a Publisher to use a specified distribution database.
 This stored procedure is executed at the Distributor on any database.
-The stored procedures [sp_adddistributor (Transact-SQL)](sp-adddistributor-transact-sql.md) and [sp_adddistributiondb (Transact-SQL)](sp-adddistributiondb-transact-sql.md) must have been run prior to using this stored procedure.
+The stored procedures [sp_adddistributor](sp-adddistributor-transact-sql.md) and [sp_adddistributiondb](sp-adddistributiondb-transact-sql.md) must have been run prior to using this stored procedure.

 :::image type="icon" source="../../includes/media/topic-link-icon.svg" border="false"::: [Transact-SQL syntax conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md)